 – incorporate exercises from number 1.

-– do it by either applying the slight but firm pressure with your hand on poll and taking it off immediately(!) when horse drops head slightly.
+– do it by either applying the slight but firm pressure with your hand on the poll and taking it off immediately(!) when the horse’s head drops slightly.
 Like this you can gradually ask for lower and lower stretch;

-– or using the reins but applying the same principle as above.
+– use the reins by applying the same principle as above.

 – the horse must not move, if it does – go back to previous exercises;

 – gradually ask for as much bend as possible.
 You have to have a feeling that the horse is completely happy to bend and it’s not you who “holding” the neck;